 Oh, and the whole shebang is sitting on top of the ironing board.

 Apart from a mourning suit (no, not a wedding, a real one for real mourning last month – RIP mum), this is as much action as the ironing board is getting in my six week residency in very sunny Capalaba, SE Queensland.

-Ironing: see earlier comment about what we got time for or not.
-It’s only for formal wear and your Reg Grundys if you’re fully expecting a special friend over for a sleepover.
+Ironing: It’s only for formal wear and your Reg Grundys if you’re fully expecting a special friend over for a sleepover.